noamtamir/get-cli/README.md

 ```

 ## Misc
-- Used python 3.11.2 to develop
+- Tested on python 3.11 + macOS